serval-uni-lu/realistic_adversarial_hardening/README.md

 The paper studies 3 use cases (text, botnet, malware) and at least one realistic and unrealistic attack for each of them.

+## Downloading the data
-The data used for the results analysis can be downloaded all in this [link](https://uniluxembourg-my.sharepoint.com/:f:/g/personal/salijona_dyrmishi_uni_lu/Eo3LPuU7nVJBs5UyHEBadU8BkOOJHnCFXdGE55dNbCETow?e=YTyCXn).
+All the data used for the results analysis can be downloaded in this [link](https://uniluxembourg-my.sharepoint.com/:f:/g/personal/salijona_dyrmishi_uni_lu/Eo3LPuU7nVJBs5UyHEBadU8BkOOJHnCFXdGE55dNbCETow?e=YTyCXn).
-To download only the data you are interested in please continue reading below.
+To download use-case specific data please continue reading below.

 ### 1. Text classification